Wildlife drawing is something I've done since I was a kid.

 Drawing is a process.
 Where you're problem-solving on the page. figuring out where to place lines in an intuitive and logical way.
 Don't erase.
 Never be afraid of correcting by laying down more lines as you go.

-When you're drawing animal heads, Observe as best as you can.
+For example, when you're drawing the heads of animals, observe as best as you can.
 Noticing textures and emotions behind the animal.
 Animals feel all the same emotions as humans do.
-The head is the biggest revealer of this.
-As you're wildlife drawing, explore the textures, mood, and shadows that make up the animal's head.
+They're sentient creatures.
+The head and face is the biggest revealer of this.
+As you're wildlife drawing, explore the textures, mood, and shadows that make up the animal's head to convey emotion.

 - How deep-set are the eyes?